 - Take more trips to the break room or kitchen for coffee, tea, or water.
 Need an excuse?
 Offer to make coffee or do small errands from time to time.
 You’ll seem helpful and you’ll get more steps!

 - Take a short walking break every hour or thirty minutes.
+Even short, 5-minute walks can really add up over time.

 Use Your Community (Work & Pacer!)